NikhilaRao1/medical-imaging-book/chapter1.md

 Medical imaging plays a foundational role in modern healthcare by allowing clinicians to look inside the human body to diagnose, monitor, and treat disease.
 It transforms invisible biological processes into visible information, helping doctors detect conditions early, guide interventions, and evaluate how well treatments are working.
 From identifying a fractured bone to tracking the progression of cancer, medical imaging directly contributes to saving lives and improving patient outcomes.

-Bioimaging—also called biomedical imaging or medical imaging—refers to a collection of technologies that create visual representations of structures and functions within the body.
+Bioimaging, also called biomedical imaging or medical imaging, refers to a collection of technologies that create visual representations of structures and functions within the body.
 These terms are often used interchangeably and all describe the same core idea: using physics, engineering, and computation to visualize anatomy, physiology, and molecular activity.
 Each imaging technique is designed to highlight different features, offering complementary views of the same biological system.

 As humans, we cannot see through solid objects.
 Medical imaging effectively gives us this ability—often compared to having “X-ray vision”—but without cutting into the body.
 Most imaging techniques are noninvasive, meaning they do not require surgical incisions.
 This dramatically reduces risk, pain, and recovery time for patients while still providing critical internal information.